 - Hot sauce

 - Sliced chili pepper

 - Cook rice per package instructions.

 - Meanwhile, to cook turkey, heat olive oil in a 10-inch or 12-inch cast-iron skillet over medium heat.
-Add the ground turkey and cook, stirring occasionally and breaking the turkey up into crumbles as it cooks, until it's fully cooked through, about 8 to 10 minutes.
+Add the ground turkey and cook, breaking it into small pieces and stirring occasionally, until it's fully cooked through, about 8 to 10 minutes.

 - To cooked turkey, stir in garlic, soy sauce, ginger, chili paste, sesame oil and fish sauce.
 Cook 1 to 2 minutes.

 - Divide the rice between two bowls, then top with the turkey mixture and garnish (if desired) to taste.
 Serve and enjoy!Note: To make things even more substantial, top with a fried egg and/or your favourite veggies.